storacha/w3filecoin-infra/docs/architecture.md

   status DEAL_STATUS DEFAULT 'PENDING',
-  -- if status is an error this may contain details about the error e.g. json containing -- piece CIDs that were invalid. detail TEXT,
+  -- if status is an error this may contain details about the error e.g. json containing -- piece CIDs that were invalid. detail JSONB,
   -- Time when aggregate was send to spade-proxy inserted TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL, -- Time when aggregate was signed signed TIMESTAMP WITH TIME ZONE,
-  -- Time when aggregate was processed processed TIMESTAMP WITH TIME ZONE
+  -- Time when aggregate was processed (became APPROVED or REJECTED) processed TIMESTAMP WITH TIME ZONE
 );